Bolton and UAPB host UL Monroe - WTOP News

 Monroe, Louisiana; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: UAPB takes on UL Monroe after Quentin Bolton Jr. scored 22 points in UAPB’s 84-78 win over the Central Arkansas Bears.
+BOTTOM LINE: UAPB visits UL Monroe after Quentin Bolton Jr. scored 22 points in UAPB’s 84-78 victory over the Central Arkansas Bears.

-The Warhawks are 2-3 in home games.
-UL Monroe ranks fifth in the Sun Belt with 24.9 defensive rebounds per game led by Jerry Ngopot averaging 3.8.
+The Warhawks have gone 2-3 at home.
+UL Monroe has a 2-5 record against opponents over .500.

-The Golden Lions have gone 0-8 away from home.
-UAPB is 1-0 when it has fewer turnovers than its opponents and averages 15.6 turnovers per game.
+The Golden Lions are 0-8 on the road.
+UAPB is 0-6 against opponents with a winning record.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.